lawliet2510/lawliet2510/README.md

 H4ck3r L0rd 😆
 --------------

-Just a son of my mother and father!
+Just a son of my mom and dad!

 *   🌍  I'm based in Hanoi
 *   ✉️  You can contact me at [luannv.ptithn@gmail.com](mailto:luannv.ptithn@gmail.com)